 GamingOnLinux’s overall recommendation for desktop gaming in 2026 is Fedora KDE.
 Fedora is generally more up to date than Ubuntu or Kubuntu while not being constantly bleeding-edge like Arch Linux.
 With Fedora KDE now promoted to a front-row position in the Fedora project, it has never been a better time for this combination.

-The significant downside for Nvidia users: installing Nvidia GPU drivers on Fedora still needs more steps than it should.
-According to community feedback, this remains an annoying roadblock, though the right instructions can get you done in a couple of minutes.
+The significant downside for Nvidia users: Installing Nvidia GPU drivers on Fedora still needs more steps than it should.
+This remains an annoying roadblock.
+However, the right instructions can get you done in a couple of minutes.

 Driver installation: